kingonly/PlebTLV/content/_index.md

 +++
 # Welcome to Pleb TLV!

-Pleb TLV aims to build the next generation of Bitcoin and Lightning startups in Tel-Aviv.
+Pleb TLV is cultivating the next generation of Bitcoin and Lightning startups in Tel-Aviv.
-If you've always wanted to start a Bitcoin or a Lightning venture, you belong with us.
-We will help you ideate, build your product and develop a marketing strategy.
-We will provide you access to our network of Bitcoin & Lightning companies and investors across the globe in order to raise capital and create strategic partnerships.
-As part of this program, selected ventures will receive office space and initial capital (in a form of a SAFE).
+If you've always wanted to start a Bitcoin or Lightning venture, you belong with us.
+We will help you ideate, build your product, and develop a marketing strategy.
+We offer access to our vast network of Bitcoin and Lightning companies and investors around the globe.
+The capital and strategic partnerships you need are out there waiting, and we can show you.
+Selected ventures will receive office space and initial capital (in form of a [SAFE](https://en.wikipedia.org/wiki/Simple_agreement_for_future_equity)).
 Read more [about]({{< ref "/about" >}} "about") the program.
 Apply [here](https://forms.gle/XiYzcQ6Q23YTZn8c6).

 ![Bitcoin Wants You](/img/bwy.jpg 'Bitcoin Wants You')